pythonarcade/arcade/doc/programming_guide/screenshots_timestamps.rst

 * Arcade's timestamp helper is a fallback for when you can't use :ref:`much better third-party options <debug-better-datetime>`

-Please see :ref:`debug-screenshot-i-need-video` to learn about tools better suited for screen recording.
+To learn about better tools for screen recording, please see :ref:`debug-screenshot-i-need-video`.

 .. _debug-screenshots: